kadirhan0168/Chat-Bot/README.md

     ```
     https://localhost
     ```
 You can send various commands to the connected bots.
 The bot running on your ESP32 is "BOT-1060024".
 Make sure to type/copy the commands exactly as shown below, anything else will be ignored by the bot.
+You can press TAB when input field of the chat interface is selected to paste the "BOT-1060024: " prefix.

 Run the following command to turn the built-in LED of the ESP32 on
 ```